 Actual new entrants also displayed different demographic characteristics than expected and earned larger benefits than expected under the new entrant assumption.
-We estimate the increase in liability due to new entrants to be approximately \$36 million.
+We estimate the increase in liability due to new entrants, beyond the new entrant assumption in the prior valuation, to be approximately \$36 million.